Sincelejo

-Sincelejo ([sinseˈlexo]) is the capital and largest city of the Colombian department of Sucre.
-It is also the capital of the department's subregion, Sabanas, and is the 23rd largest city by population in Colombia.
+Sincelejo ([sinseˈlexo]) is the capital and largest city of the Colombian department of Sucre in the Caribbean region.
+It is also the capital of the department's subregion, Sabanas, and is the 25th largest city by population of the country.
 It is located 30 kilometers from the Caribbean Sea at the Gulf of Morrosquillo, 125 kilometers from Cartagena, and 200 kilometers from Barranquilla.

 Etymology

 The origin of the name Sincelejo is a subject of controversy, and there is no consensus on its source.
 The most widely accepted theory is that the Spanish city is named after the cacique, Cincel, who is believed to have been the leader of the indigenous people who inhabited the area where the town was founded.
 One author states, without citation, that this theory is supported by documents in the General National Archives (AGN) in Bogota.

 History

 In the pre-columbian era, the regions lands were inhabited by several groups of indigenous people known as the Zenú.

 The village of Sincelejo was founded on October 4, 1535, the feast day of Francis of Assisi, with the name San Francisco de Asís de Sincelejo.
 The village was part of Alonso Padilla's encomienda between 1610 and 1640, and was located on the site of a small Zenú indigenous settlement.
 At that time, the indigenous people were exploited by the Spanish colonizers, or "encomenderos".

 On November 21, 1775, Sincelejo was re-founded by the Spanish captain and engineer, Antonio de la Torre y Miranda, following orders from Cartagena's governor, Juan de Torrezar Díaz Pimienta.
 The construction of the town began with a church, while the lands around the church were given to people who used to live across the region; in order to create a religious and political center within the region.
 The city plan of Sincelejo was intended to follow the classical Spanish colonial grid, with the main church and its square in the center of the town, but this was not possible because of several creeks that ran through its center.

 In 1812, Sincelejo became shelter for the revolutionary priests in La Rebelión de los Curas (the Priests' Insurrection).

 By 1887, Sincelejo was one of the largest settlements in the Province of Cartagena.
 In 1908 it became the capital of the short-lived department of Sincelejo (Spanish: Departamento de Sincelejo), ultimately becoming part of the Province of Cartagena again in 1910.
 In 1912, Sincelejo was nearly destroyed by a conflagration which consumed most of the central zone; nevertheless the town was rebuilt.
 With the creation of the Sucre Department in 1966, Sincelejo subsequently became its capital.